High-test peroxide: Availability

-The available suppliers of high-concentration propellant-grade hydrogen peroxide are, in general, one of the large commercial companies that make other grades of hydrogen peroxide, including Solvay Interox, PeroxyChem (formerly FMC Global Peroxygens, a division of FMC Corporation), and Evonik.
-X-L Space Systems upgrades technical-grade hydrogen peroxide to HTP.
-Other companies that have made propellant-grade hydrogen peroxide in the recent past include Air Liquide and DuPont.
-DuPont recently sold its hydrogen peroxide manufacturing business to Evonik.
-High concentration HTP is offered by the Łukasiewicz Research Network - Institute of Aviation, with concentrations up to 99.99%, and Jakusz SpaceTech, with concentrations of 85-98%.

 Propellant-grade hydrogen peroxide is available to qualified buyers.
 In typical circumstances, this chemical is sold only to companies or government institutions that have the ability to properly handle and utilize the material.
 Non-professionals have purchased hydrogen peroxide of 70% or lower concentration (the remaining 30% is water with traces of impurities and stabilizing materials, such as tin salts, phosphates, nitrates, and other chemical additives), and increased its concentration themselves.
 Distillation is extremely dangerous with hydrogen peroxide; peroxide vapor can not ignite but the released oxygen can ignite any material that it is in contact with, detonation is possible depending on specific combinations of temperature and pressure, the detonation is the result of rapid reactive evaporation of the liquid resulting in high temperature and pressure resulting in a violent rupture of the containing vessel.
 In general, any boiling mass of high-concentration hydrogen peroxide at ambient pressure will produce vapor-phase hydrogen peroxide, which can detonate.
 This hazard is mitigated, but not eliminated, with vacuum distillation.
 Other approaches for concentrating hydrogen peroxide are sparging and fractional crystallization.